amilovanoff/est_milovanoff_et_al_2019/README.md

 # Repository description
 The repository comprises 5 folders.
 * architecture: Contains some codes to create the model architecture.
 Compiles the list of inputs files, of interdependencies between the functions (i.e., how are the functions linked?) and define the set of attribute inputs to the functions.
-* functions: Contains the R codes of the different functions of the model.
+* functions: Contains the R scripts of the different functions of the model.
 Each function has a specific goal (e.g., compute the stock of light-duty vehicles by model year and vehicle type, or compute the flow of materials going in and ouf of the light-duty fleet stock).
-And outputs of a functions can be inputs of other functions.
-The "architecture" folder contains the decription of the functions flow.
+Outputs of a functions can be inputs of another function.
+The "architecture" folder contains the decription of the functions flow (i.e., interdependcies between functions).
-* inputs: Contains the external inputs of the functions and some R scripts to obtain formatted inputs data from raw inputs data
+* inputs: Contains the external inputs of the functions and some R scripts to obtain formatted inputs data from raw inputs data.
 * outputs: Contains the intermediate or final outputs of the model functions.
 Most of the outputs are in .Rdata format and contains default results or results from simulations and sensitivity analysis.
 The folder also contains some plots.
 * reports: Contains some RMarkedown reports generated directly from the functions outputs.
 In this folder, the codes to generate the plots included in the paper are available as well as the full supporting information in RMarkedown format.